-The Great Bay National Estuarine Research Reserve was designated in 1989 and is part of a network of 28 Reserves across the nation.
+The Great Bay National Estuarine Research Reserve (GBNERR) was designated in 1989 and is part of a network of 30 Reserves across the nation.
 The Great Bay Reserve is managed by the New Hampshire Fish and Game Department in cooperation with the National Oceanic and Atmospheric Administration (NOAA).
 The program sets aside important estuarine areas for long-term research, education and stewardship.

-The Great Bay Reserve includes all of Great Bay, Little Bay and the tidal portions of the Bellamy, Oyster, Lamprey, Squamscott and Winnicut rivers.
+The Great Bay Reserve includes all of Great Bay, Little Bay and the tidal portions of the Bellamy, Oyster, Lamprey, Squamscott and Winnicut Rivers.
 In addition, there are 2,935 acres of upland that comprise the boundary of the Reserve.
-The Reserve is a member of the Great Bay Resource Protection Partnership and has identified over 20,000 acres for future acquisition.
 All Reserve lands are open to the public for hunting and fishing.
-Go to www.greatbaypartnership.org to view maps highlighting all conservation lands in the Great Bay area.
+View maps highlighting conservation lands throughout the Great Bay area on the Great Bay Partnership website.

 Great Bay National Estuarine Research Reserve